SOC 101

 Pre- or corequisite(s): None.

-This course provides students with the opportunity to explore special topics and issues of concern in the sociology of family and childhood.
-Topics will vary but will be limited to those which our library resources can support.
+Students explore special topics and issues of concern in the sociology of family and childhood.
+Topics will vary.

 SOC 435